anotherplanet-io/assets/README.md

 For the moment, `**ap.cx/assets**` includes the following fonts:

- - Inter var Version:4.0-beta9h
+ - Inter var (normal) Version:4.0-beta9h

- - Inter var Version:4.0-beta9h
+ - Inter var (italic) Version:4.0-beta9h

- - PlayfairRoman var Version:2.1
+ - PlayfairRoman var (normal) Version:2.1

- - PlayfairItalic var Version:2.1
+ - PlayfairItalic var (normal) Version:2.1

- - DarkerGrotesque var Version:1.0.0
+ - DarkerGrotesque var (normal) Version:1.0.0

 We will continue to update and expand our font library to offer more fantastic font options in the future.